htunkhainglynn/spring-learning-repo/10-request-mapping/README.md

 		return "redirect:/course/detail?id=%d".formatted(id); // redirect a url
 	}
 ```
-In this code, the attribute "successfully created!" is added to model as value and its key is "result".
+In this code, the attribute result object (Strings are ok too) is added to model as value and its key is "result".
 Then another request comes in,

 ```
 @GetMapping("detail")